fbacher/service.kodi.tts/SETUP.md

 ### Optionally install eSpeak-NG
 Install eSpeak-NG through the Windows App installer.

-### Configure paths and powershell scripts
-The following does several things:
-  * Adds Environment Variables for several players and engines that you may use.
-Note the paths assume the players and engines are located in C:\Program Files.
-  * Gives permission to run a simple Powershell script which provides access to Navigator

-Configure steps:
-  1. Launch 'Command Prompt' with Administrator Privileges
-  2. Enter the command:
-     "%APPDATA%"\Kodi\addons\service.kodi.tts\resources\scripts\config_script.bat

-You should see several messages as the script runs and no obvious errors.

 At this point you should be able to run Kodi.
-A few seconds after starting Kodi you should hear a note, followed by speech.
+A few seconds after starting Kodi you should hear a ping, followed by speech.
 To see the configuration menu, you can press ***Ctrl, F12*** on the keyboard.
 If there is no voice nor configuration menu, then something went wrong and you should collect a log and send it to me.